gargvishesh/druid/docs/multi-stage-query/index.md

 ## Setup

-Turning the multi-stage query engine on is a two-part process that involves [enabling the feature in Imply Manager](#enable-multi-stage-query-engine) and then [loading the UI](#load-the-ui).
+Turning the multi-stage query engine on is a two-part process that involves [enabling the feature in Imply Manager](#enable-multi-stage-query-engine) and then [enabling the enhanced Query view in the Druid console](#enable-the-enhanced-query-view).

 ### Enable multi-stage query engine